JUnit is a testing framework for Java.

 }

-Next, add the following, to tell Gradle that JUnit is to be used as the testing tool (and to configure a few aspects of how Gradle handles JUnit tests).
+Finally, tell Gradle that JUnit is to be used as the testing tool (and to configure a few aspects of how Gradle handles JUnit tests), as follows:

 test {